Vivek0805/Phase-Locked-Loop/README.md

 1.Introduction:

 Phase Locked Loop(PLL): A phase-locked loop or phase lock loop (PLL) is a control system that generates an output signal whose phase is related to the phase of an input signal.
-There are several different types; the simplest is an electronic circuit consisting of a variable frequency oscillator and a phase detector in a feedback loop.
+There are made of several different types; the simplest is an electronic circuit consisting of a variable frequency oscillator and a phase detector in a feedback loop.
 The oscillator generates a periodic signal, and the phase detector compares the phase of that signal with the phase of the input periodic signal, adjusting the oscillator to keep the phases matched.

-Keeping the input and output phase in lock step also implies keeping the input and output frequencies the same.
+Keeping the input and output phase in lock step implies keeping the input and output frequencies the same.
 Consequently, in addition to synchronizing signals, a phase-locked loop can track an input frequency, or it can generate a frequency that is a multiple of the input frequency.
 These properties are used for computer clock synchronization, demodulation, and frequency synthesis.

 ![PLL loop](https://user-images.githubusercontent.com/83840023/127780271-9c39ef8a-250a-4bdb-aa5a-abd9b37b78a7.png)